thiswillbeyourgithub/AnnA_Anki_neuronal_Appendix/README.md

   --keep_OCR            if True, the OCR text extracted using the great
                         AnkiOCR addon (https://github.com/cfculhane/AnkiOCR/)
                         will be included in the card.
 Default is `True`.
-  --append_tags         Wether to append the tags to the cards content or to
+  --append_tags         Whether to append the tags to the cards content or to
                         add no tags.
 Default to `True`.
   --tags_to_ignore [TAGS_TO_IGNORE ...]
                         a list of regexp of tags to ignore when appending tags to cards.
 This is not a list of tags whose card should be ignored!
 Default is ['AnnA', 'leech'].
 Set to None to disable it.
-  --add_KNN_to_field    Wether to add a query to find the K nearestneighbor of
+  --add_KNN_to_field    Whether to add a query to find the K nearestneighbor of
                         a given card to a new field called 'Nearest_neighbors' (only if already present in the model).
 Be careful not to overwrite the fields by running AnnA several times